Andrew Hamilton explains the potential benefits and pitfalls of 'zero-carbohydrate' drinks, and provides some guidelines for their proper use MORE

 Can endurance athletes manipulate their training sessions in order to burn more body fat, and enhance endurance performance?
-Andrew Hamilton looks at what the science says
+Peak Performance looks at what the science says

 The way your body burns fuel for energy has a profound effect on your performance.
 For example, one of the main adaptations of aerobic training is that the body becomes much more efficient at burning fat for energy.
 Breaking down fat for energy requires relatively more oxygen than carbohydrate, so the improved delivery of oxygen to the working muscles, and higher levels of fat-burning enzymes within those muscles that comes with aerobic training, all help to boost fat burning during exercise.
 This effect goes a long way to explaining why elite marathon runners can run long and hard without hitting ‘the wall’(1)!

 The manner in which athletes need to train to enhance and maximise fat burning is a topic that has been covered in previous Peak Performance articles (for an excellent introduction to this topic, see Professor Jeukendrup’s article, which you can read here).
 For the sake of brevity therefore, we will summarise four key points that all endurance athletes should bear in mind when trying to manipulate training to shed body fat:

 - For maximum fat burning during exercise, you should train aerobically at the higher end of your Fatzone (ie near ‘Fatmax’ – see figure 1), which depending on your fitness, will be around 60-80% of your maximum heart rate.

 - When it comes to duration and frequency of training sessions, the key factor is total energy expenditure over any given time period; the goal therefore is to increase your total weekly training volume.
 For any given weekly volume however, evidence suggests that fewer but longer sessions may be preferable to lots of short, brief sessions for maximum fat burning.